 Commercial Laundry Supplies

 Here are the commercial laundry supplies I typically use for stain removal.

 I don’t actually keep all of these in my stain removal kit because several of them are on a shelf for everyday use as I do my laundry.

-1. Laundry detergent: Either liquid laundry detergent, or powdered laundry detergent combined with a little water to make a paste, is quite effective as a pretreatment stain remover for many common food stains.
-In addition, assuming the detergent contains enzymes, it is also useful for many protein-based stains such as dirt and mud, milk- and cream-based stains and bodily fluid stains that most of us parents are pretty familiar with.
+Either liquid laundry detergent or powdered laundry detergent combined with a little water to make a paste is quite effective as a pretreatment stain remover for many common food stains.
+In addition, assuming the detergent contains enzymes, it is also useful for many protein-based stains such as dirt and mud, milk- and cream-based stains, and bodily fluid stains that most parents are familiar with.

-Did you know that most commercial laundry detergents contain enzymes which help break up protein-based stains?
-However, if you make your own laundry detergent you will need to add some enzymes to treat these types of stains (see below for a home remedy enzyme treatment for your clothes).
+Did you know that most commercial laundry detergents contain enzymes that help break up protein-based stains?
+However, if you make your own laundry detergent, you will need to add some enzymes to treat these types of stains (see below for a home remedy enzyme treatment for your clothes).

-3. Bleaches: Chlorine bleach, all-color bleach and oxygen bleaches can all be very useful in getting rid of stains from your laundry, either by adding them to the wash or presoaking the clothing in a solution of the bleach and water.
+Chlorine bleach, all-color bleach, and oxygen bleach can all be very useful in getting rid of stains from your laundry, either by adding them to the wash or presoaking the clothing in a solution of bleach and water.